Psiphon-Labs/psiphon-tunnel-core/README.md

     ```

 * Replace each `<placeholder>` with a value from your Psiphon network.
 The Psiphon server-side stack is open source and can be found in our  [Psiphon 3 repository](https://bitbucket.org/psiphon/psiphon-circumvention-system).
 If you would like to use the Psiphon Inc. network, contact <developer-support@psiphon.ca>.
 * The project builds and runs on Android.
-At this time, Android support is in the developer branch of Go, so build Go from source and use the Android NDK to build android/arm target support.
-See the sample [AndroidApp README](AndroidApp/README.md) for more information about building the Go binary, along with a sample Android app that uses it.
+See the [AndroidLibrary README](AndroidLibrary/README.md) for more information about building the Go component, and the [AndroidApp README](AndroidApp/README.md) for a sample Android app that uses it.

 Roadmap
 --------------------------------------------------------------------------------

 ### TODO (short-term)

+* sometimes fails to promptly detect loss of connection after device sleep
 * requirements for integrating with Windows client
   * split tunnel support
-  * implement page view and bytes transferred stats
   * resumable download of client upgrades
 * Android app
   * open home pages
-  * Go binary PIE, or use a Go library and JNI
   * settings UI (e.g., region selection)
-* sometimes fails to promptly detect loss of connection after device sleep
-* PendingConns: is interrupting connection establishment worth the extra code complexity?
+* log noise
-* log noise: "use of closed network connection"
+  * "use of closed network connection"
-* log noise(?): 'Unsolicited response received on idle HTTP channel starting with "H"'
+  * 'Unsolicited response received on idle HTTP channel starting with "H"'

 ### TODO (future)